andres-canello/AzureAD/Block Legacy Authentication with Conditional Access.md

 ## What's new in Azure AD to help me with this?
 Glad you ask.
 This month (May 2018) we released 2 new functionalities to help you with this:

-Better sign-in logging: now is faster, gives you more info (Conditional Access evaluation!), device info, and the type of client/protocol/authentication being used.
-More info here.
+- Better sign-in logging: now is faster, gives you more info (Conditional Access evaluation!), device info, and the type of client/protocol/authentication being used.
+More info [here] (https://docs.microsoft.com/en-us/azure/active-directory/whats-new#view-legacy-authentications-through-sign-ins-activity-logs).
-The ability to use Conditional Access to block Legacy Authentication clients.
-More info here.
+- The ability to use Conditional Access to block Legacy Authentication clients.
+More info [here] (https://docs.microsoft.com/en-us/azure/active-directory/active-directory-conditional-access-conditions#legacy-authentication).
 So, you are telling me that the CA policy I have that requires MFA for all apps and users if they are outside the network is not protecting clients using Legacy Authentication?
 Yep.

 Conditional Access only works with Modern Authentication protocols, this includes all browser-based flows, clients that use Open ID Connect or OAuth, and Exchange ActiveSync, which largely all clients support only with Basic Auth (IOS 11 mail client supports Modern Auth).
 This was, until now.